Spectral Stability Correspondence between Networks and Continuous Media: Theory and Applications to Population Dynamics: Instabilities of synchronous oscillations

 The instability described above is similar to that found in \cite{Sorin2025} for periodic solutions of the May-Leonard system close to the heteroclinic cycle.
 Another example of this instability is given in \cite{Argentina}.

-Note that with a further growth of $\alpha$, the time-periodic oscillations are replaced by quasiperiodic oscillations due to a secondary instability.
+Note that as $\alpha$ increases further, the time-periodic oscillations are replaced by quasiperiodic oscillations due to a secondary instability.
 The analysis of secondary bifurcations is beyond the scope of this paper.